 Often, these flat racks are the last items loaded onto a ship.
 This means the cargo will generally be more exposed to the elements over the course of the sailing.

-To combat this, especially with longer shipment durations, we shrinkwrap newer vehicles and equipment.
+To combat this, especially with longer shipment duration, we shrinkwrap newer vehicles and equipment.

 Roll-On Roll-Off (RoRo)